Lab 4 - Ethics

 Tip

 There are 13 groups but DataFrames only print out 10 rows by default.
-Add print(n = 13) as the last step of your pipeline to display all rows.
+Add print(n = 13) as the last step to display all rows.

 Question 4